Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/Examples_related_steps_TP.png)

-For the example, the "Agents (PRC)" Touchpoint is linked to the "Call Pop" Step.
+For the example, the "Pricing API (APP)" Touchpoint is linked to the "Add/Remove Item" Step.

 * Queries: Allow you to determine all the parameters that of a particular Touchpoint should consider.